-For more than 30 years, our AV-rated* lawyers have been representing speeding accident victims in car accidents in Arizona.
-We are prepared to bring the approach that has won millions to your case.
+Our lawyers are AV Preeminent peer-review rated,* the highest rating, through Martindale-Hubbell.
+For more than 30 years, they have been representing speeding accident victims in car accidents in Arizona and are prepared to bring the approach that has won millions to your case.

 Also known as a broadside collision, a T-bone accident occurs when a side of a vehicle is struck by the front of another vehicle.
 These kinds of accidents can be extremely damaging and injurious to drivers and passengers of both vehicles.
 These types of accidents tend to occur at intersections when two vehicles pass on a multilane highway or road and can turn or spin a car or even result in a rollover, making things even more dangerous.